YanaDev49/Teachings-With-Terraform/Terraform-State-File.md

  ## Desired State VS Current State
 ![image](https://github.com/user-attachments/assets/c5217f14-f159-4687-8c24-939f9a9a26fe)

 - We already said how your Terraform state file is a file that keeps track of your infrastructure's current state.
-For example if you want to deploy an ec2 instance everything (details0 will be on your state file
+For example if you want to deploy an ec2 instance everything (details will be on your state file

 - your desired state however is your terraform configuration of changes your trying to deploy it